jfecher/ante-website/content/blog/safe_shared_mutability.md

 banner = "img/banners/antelope_bird.jpg"
 +++

-This is part of Ante's goal of loosening restrictions on low-level programming while remaining fast, memory-safe, and thread-safe.
+This is part of Ante's goal to loosen restrictions on low-level programming while remaining fast, memory-safe, and thread-safe.

 ---